nitoua-21/alx-low_level_programming/0x00-hello_world/README.md

 ### ALX - Software Engineering project `0x00.
 C - Hello, World`

-This project contains the following scripts:
+This project contains the following scripts and programs:

 `0-preprocessor` : runs a C file through the preprocessor and save the result into another file.
 >  - The C file name will be saved in the variable `$CFILE`
-   - The output will be saved in the file c
+>   - The output will be saved in the file c

 `1-compiler` : script that compiles a C file but does not link.
 > - The C file name will be saved in the variable `$CFILE`
-  - The output file will be named the same as the C file, but with the extension .o instead of .c.
+>  - The output file will be named the same as the C file, but with the extension .o instead of .c.

 `2-assembler`: script that generates the assembly code of a C code and save it in an output file.
 > - The C file name will be saved in the variable `$CFILE`
-  - The output file will be named the same as the C file, but with the extension .s instead of .c.
+>  - The output file will be named the same as the C file, but with the extension .s instead of .c.

 `3-name`: script that compiles a C file and creates an executable named cisfun.
 > - The C file name will be saved in the variable $CFILE